BEIRUT, (PIC)

-UN spokesman Stephane Dujarric expressed deep concern over the escalating Israeli attacks on the health system in the southern suburbs of Beirut.
+UN spokesman Stephane Dujarric expressed deep concern over the escalating Israeli attacks on the health system in the southern suburb of Beirut.

 Dujarric pointed out that 36 incidents targeting health care facilities have been reported between 8 October 2023 and 4 October 2024.